 Serial data is shifted into the least significant bit (LSB) of the SDI shift register on the rising edge of the first SCLK after \overline{CS} has transitioned from 1 to 0.
-Four clock cycles are required to shift the first bit from the LSB to the most significant bit (MSB) of the shift register.
-Four clock cycles must occur before \overline{CS} transitions high for proper control of the outputs.
-Less than four clock cycles result in fault data being latched into the output control buffer.
-Eight bits of data can be shifted into the device, but the first 4 bits shifted out are always the fault data and the last 4 bits shifted in are always the output control data.
+Eight clock cycles are required to shift the first bit from the LSB to the most significant bit (MSB) of the shift register.
+Less than eight clock cycles result in fault data being latched into the output control buffer.
+The first two bits are unused and the last six bits are the output control data.
 A low-to-high transition on \overline{CS} latches the contents of the serial shift register into the output control register.
-A logic 0 input to SDI turns the corresponding parallel output off and a logic 1 input turns the output on (see Figure 12).
+A 0 input to SDI turns the corresponding parallel output off and a 1 turns the output on (see Figure 12).